Zev-G/csc207project/README.md

 ## Contributions

-In accordance with the philosophy of our license, we do not accept outside contributions to this project.
+We do not accept outside contributions to this project.
 However, as mentioned earlier, we welcome your feedback and suggestions.

-We kindly ask that you respect the hard work our team has put into creating this application and refrain from modifying the code in any way.